Is Sleeping on the Floor Good for You?

 Check out our article on the best AC temperature for sleeping for a little more on that.

-Who shouldn't sleep on the floor?
+Who should avoid sleeping on the floor?

 Sleeping on the floor isn't for everyone.
 While some folks can get away with it and even receive health benefits from it, there are some who will never win gold in the Floor Sleepers category of the Olympics.